jfalcou/kyosu/doc/index.md

 All operators and functions implemented can receive a mix of scalar or simd of cayley-dickson and reals of various dimensionnality and are defined in the namespace kyosu.

+  - Proper cayley-dickson values are those of dimensionnality greater or equal to 2 (complex, quaternion, ...) and satisfy the
+    `concepts::cayley-dickson` concept;
+  - scalar and simd floating types only satisfy  the `concepts::cayley-dickson_like` concept, meaning they are interoperable with proper cayley-dickson values.

 Of course the algebra operation +, -, * and / are provided, but as \ is not an usable **C++** character as an operator, the left division `a \ b` is provided as the call ldiv(a,b).